riteshpen/Diabeties_Prediction/README.md

 ## Information

-We want to make a classification machine learning model project to predict accurately whether or not the person has diabetes.
+We want to make a classification machine learning model project to predict whether a person has diabetes accurately.
 To determine this the model will look at certain factors.
 - Age
 - Pregnancies